OCA/social/website_livechat_firstname/README.rst

 To use this module, you need to:

 #.
-Go to ...

-.. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
-   :alt: Try me on Runbot
-   :target: https://runbot.odoo-community.org/runbot/{repo_id}/{branch}

-#.
 Install the module.
 #.
 Go to the website.
 #.
-Initiate a Live Chat at the bottom righthand corner of the screen.
+Initiate a Live Chat at the bottom right-hand corner of the screen.

+.. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
+   :alt: Try me on Runbot
+   :target: https://runbot.odoo-community.org/runbot/{repo_id}/{branch}

-Known issues / Roadmap
+Known Issues / Roadmap
 ======================

-* ...

 Bug Tracker
 ===========